maefae/reading-notes/class8.md

 ```

 # for statement
+for loops are for when we know how many times we want our code to run

 A **for loop** repeats until a specified condition evaluates to false.
 The JavaScript for loop is similar to the Java and C for loop.

 A for statement looks as follows: